 The LG LSE4617ST is another excellent option for an induction range with electric oven.
 This standard 30-inch wide, 6.3 cu front-control induction smoothtop range performs well and has some innovative features such as the ability to control the appliance wirelessly through your smartphone (although the GE Profile and Kenmore Elite also have these).

 The LG features 4 surface cooking elements, including 2 high-powered elements and 2 mid-powered elements, using 4000 and 3200, and 1800 watts respectively.
-This makes it a little higher on the energy output than the Kenmore and a little lower than the GE.
 It also has a warming element, but no bridge element.

 As for the oven, it features a convection mode and the element is in the back wall rather than the floor, for faster, consistent cooking and baking.
 It also has an infrared grill, which can save time and energy.
 And it features both a ‘Steam-Clean’ and ‘Self-Clean’ mode, which are simple to use.